Fundamentals of Partial Rejection Sampling: Partial rejection sampling in the extremal setting

 \begin{corollary} The expected number of iterations of Algorithm PRS on input $(\Phi,\calD)$ is

 \end{corollary}

 \begin{proof} Generalising the inclusion-exclusion argument used earlier, and assuming $S\in\calI(\Gamma)$, we have

-(When $S\notin\calI(\Gamma)$, the above equality continues to hold, as both side are zero.)
-Thus, the probability that clause $\phi_k$ is false, and all others true, is precisely $q_{\{k\}}$.
+When $S\notin\calI(\Gamma)$, the above equality continues to hold, as both side are zero.
+In particular, the probability that clause $\phi_k$ is false, and all others true, is precisely $q_{\{k\}}$.
 The result now follows from Theorem~\ref{thm:kresamplings}. \end{proof}

-Thanks to Lemma~\ref{lem:confluence}, the above results are completely robust against changes in the implementation of algorithm PRS.
+{Thanks to} Lemma~\ref{lem:confluence}, the above results are completely robust against changes in the implementation of algorithm PRS.
 Thus, the next scope to be resampled can be selected by arbitrary means: the choice can be made on the current values of variables, the past execution of the algorithm, or even externalities such as random bits or the system clock.
 It is also valid to resample several blocks simultaneously, in case several clauses are violated.
 If one is interested in the expected number of individual variables resampled, this can also be accessed though

 where $a_k$ is the arity of $\phi_k$, for $1\leq k\leq m$.